cisco-open/sdwan-lab-deployment-tool/README.md

         -h, --help        show this help message and exit --lab <lab_name>  Lab name
         --force           Delete the lab without asking for confirmation.
 Note the all lab data will be lost!

+## Appendix - WSL Installation

+To install WSL on your Windows VM or Physical machine.
+Ensure that the HW Virutalization is enabled in the BIOS or VM Defintion.

+If its on Windows server you may need to run this command to allow the WSL to function properly

+Open PowerShell as Administrator and run:

+`Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`

+Install WSL with default distribution (Ubuntu)
+Open PowerShell and run

+ `wsl --install`

+Once the installation is finished and you have restarted Windows you are able to continue the installation of this tool as described in the [installation section](README.md#installing) of this document.

+You can read more about [Linux on Windows with WSL here](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## Authors
 Tomasz Zarski (tzarski@cisco.com)